guardian/recommendations/client-side.md

 free to justify why not.

 ## `@guardian` packages

 ### Publishing

 - Publish packages in ES2020 JavaScript (see `target` in [TypeScript's compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html))
 - Do not ship or depend on polyfills
 - Prefer including TypeScript types (e.g. [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html))
+- Use [np](https://www.npmjs.com/package/np) to publish packages.
+Add it as a project dependency and call it via a `release` script in your `package.json`.

 ### Consuming

 - Make sure you including any `@guardian` packages for transpilation in your build process
   - e.g. in a [`webpack.config.js`](https://github.com/webpack/webpack/issues/2031#issuecomment-219040479)

 ## Assets